Matthias Gallas: Early career

 Made Imperial Count for the capture of Mantua and the negotiations at Cherasco, he returned to Germany for the campaign against the invading swedish king Gustavus Adolphus and his Saxon allies in late 1631.
 Gallas was appointed to Feldzeugmeister and assumed command over a corps of Wallenstein's army.
 Over the winter, he recovered parts of Bohemia from Saxon occupation.
 Wallenstein's army recaptured Prague and subsequently turned to Bavaria to face the Swedish army in 1632.
 Gallas' corps served at the Battle of the Alte Veste near Nuremberg against the Swedish King.
 After the battle, Gallas was promoted to Field Marshal.
 Wallenstein sent him to Silesia prior to the Battle of Lützen and called him back too late, so that he did not arrive in time to participate.
 On a proposal from Wallenstein, Emperor Ferdinand II appointed Gallas to Generalleutnant, second-in-command to the Generalissimo.
 Over the year 1633, he commanded in Silesia.

 When Wallenstein's repeated disobedience and unauthorized negotiations with Saxony strengthened the court's mistrust of him, the Imperial counselor Wolkenstein contacted Gallas to check his loyalty and to introduce him to plans to depose Wallenstein.
 Initially skeptical of the plans, he unsuccessfully tried to change Wallenstein's mind.
 He was made provisional supreme commander until the Emperor's son Ferdinand of Hungary took command.

 After he was informed of the Emperor's decision to arrest or kill Wallenstein, Gallas left the army's headquarters in Pilsen on 12 February 1634 to plan the execution.
 He declared the orders of Wallenstein, Adam Erdmann Trčka von Lípa and Christian von Ilow invalid and secured the loyalty of the troops while Wallenstein fled to Eger where he was assassinated.
-Gallas was greatly rewarded with the vast majority of the former Duchy of Friedland.
+Gallas was rewarded with the vast majority of the former Duchy of Friedland.